Ready for a French fairytale? Here’s my guide to the prettiest towns in historic Normandy.

 Impressionists didn’t just share a unique style of painting, focused on light and color.
 The artists found a common muse in Normandy.

-Here are my picks for the prettiest must see places in Normandy:
+Here are my picks for the 18 most beautiful towns and destinations Normandy:

 1. Barfleur: Mussels and Medieval Vibe